 Do not expose a Rolex Datejust to harmful chemicals.
 Perfume and soap, for example, can damage or discolour the Rolex Datejust.
 The longevity of gaskets can be reduced by contact with harsh cleaning products.
 Frequent exposure to strongly chlorinated water might impair Rolex Datejust water resistance ratings.
 In their swimming pools and jacuzzis, hotels utilise a lot of chlorine.

 Follow the Rolex waterproof guidelines in the Rolex instructions manual.
 A handbook comes with the Rolex Datejust and explains how to utilise it.
 Rolex rules, particularly those concerning the Rolex Service and waterproofing requirements, are crucial.
+Please see our Rolex service cost article for more details.

 Rolex uses a synthetic rubber fluoropolymer for the Datejust 's gasket.
 This substance can withstand chemicals, heat, and cold, and it also resists corrosion.
 Rolex Datejust 's Oyster case is threaded to improve its water resistance.
 An element of the watch is screwed onto the middle case, including the crown tube and case back.
 Gaskets in oyster case systems are compressed, making them more water-resistant.
 Because to these features, the Rolex Datejust can withstand high water pressures.
 Up to 100 meters of waterproofness are guaranteed with the screw down case and crown.
 Another gasket seals the threaded Twinlock crown to improve water resistance.
 On Rolex Submariner and Sea Dweller, a Triplelock provides advanced water resistance.

 Rolex Oystersteel: Corrosiveness is a problem with salted water.
 Rolex use materials that a highly rust resistant to protect the watch movement.
 Rolex Oystersteel's anti-corrosion qualities are credited to the grade 904L stainless steel used by NASA.
 Rolex gaskets are made of fluoropolymers, which are carbon and fluorine-based polymers.
 Fluoropolymers have many good characteristics, including heat resistance, water inertness, and UV radiation resistance.
+Check out this article for more information on average Rolex price.

 Wearing the watch in the sea or in a swimming pool is fine since it is water resistant.
 Threading on a Rolex Datejust Oyster case.
 As with a submarine hatch, the crown and casing are screwed together and sealed with a gasket.
 This Rolex innovation increases the timepiece's waterproofness and performs better than water-resistant timekeepers using just screws to seal the watch.